 6 to 8 Inches

 - Tulips: 6 inches

-- Which side of the bulb should go up?
-The pointy side, as a general rule of thumb.
+The pointy side of the bulb, as a general rule of thumb, should be up when planted.
 If the bulb has sprouts but no point, the sprouting side goes up.
 Bulbs that have no discernible "up" side, such as poppy anemones, usually can be planted in any direction and the sprouts will find their way to daylight.

-- If the bulbs are at risk for being disrupted or eaten by critters, you may want to put some chicken wire on top of the ground and weight it down.
+If the bulbs are at risk of being disrupted or eaten by critters, put some chicken wire on top of the ground and weigh it down.
 You can remove the chicken wire once the bulb begins to sprout.